agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 **Classification**: Rules talk about a set of actions which are categorized in a certain way.
 For example:

 * Using a knife to slice meat
-* Using a knife to slice meat off a person
+* Using a knife to slice a person
 * Using a knife to remove a ruptured appendix from a person

 The first is fine, the second add context to describe something that is normally quite bad.
 The third adds more context to refine the situation into surgery which might be life saving.